 Want to know the best way to learn the Japanese alphabet?
 You’ve come to the right place!
-Here, you’ll find some of the most effective tips and tricks to help you master the fundamentals of the Japanese language.
+Here, you’ll find some of the most effective tips and tricks to help you master the fundamentals of the Japanese letters.

 In the United States, we learn our “ABCs.”
 But in Japan, children learn their あいうえおs.
-Even though Japanese can seem difficult to read and write, learning the basic Japanese alphabet isn’t as hard as you think!
+Even though letters in Japanese can seem difficult to read and write, learning the basic Japanese alphabet isn’t as hard as you think!

 The Japanese Alphabet & Writing Systems